Duplin Winery’s Myrtle Beach Tasting Room

 The Duplin Winery is the largest and oldest winery in the South.
-The Fussell family started this business in the 1970’s and it is still family owned and operated today.
+The Fussell family started this business in the 1970s and it is still family owned and operated.
 Brothers Dave and Jonathan work together to ensure that their award winning Muscadine winery continues to grow.

 Rose Hill, North Carolina is Duplin Winery’s main location.
 Here you can find a bistro, retail shop, tours of the production facility, and wine tastings.
-As of June 2015, Duplin has added a second location in North Myrtle Beach, South Carolina.
+Duplin has a second location in North Myrtle Beach.

 My fiancé, Blake, and I had the chance to visit Duplin Winery’s Myrtle Beach location.
 Jonathan welcomed us with open arms.
 He gave us a history of the winery, let us tour the facility, and partake in a wine tasting.